You can contact Elected Division Ward Members direct about planning applications. Members are able to:

 At a planning committee, Ward Members will need to think about their wider responsibility to the authority and not just their local area.

-The Member planning protocol is a flow diagram showing how Divisional Ward Members get involved in the planning process.
+The planning protocol for Members is a flow diagram showing how Divisional Ward Members get involved in the planning process.